strimzi/strimzi.github.io/_posts/2019-04-16-accessing-kafka-part-1.md

 Both approaches have their own pros and cons.
 Using the DNS can sometimes cause problems with cached DNS information.
 When the underlying IP addresses of the pods change, for example during rolling updates, the clients connecting to the brokers need to have the latest DNS information.
-However, we found out the using the IP addresses is causing even worse problems, because sometimes Kubernetes re-use them very aggressively and a new pod gets the IP address used just few seconds before by some other Kafka node.
+However, we found out that using IP addresses causes even worse problems, because sometimes Kubernetes re-uses them very aggressively and a new pod gets the IP address used just a few seconds before by some other Kafka node.

 ## Connecting from the outside